apache/infrastructure-website/content/pages/bug-writing-guide.md

    - Userful: "PCMCIA install fails on Tosh Tecra 780DVD w/ 3c589"
    - Not useful: "Browser crashes" or "Install problem"

+Review [Creating a Jira ticket](jira-guidelines.html) for specifics about Jira bug reports.

 ### What not to include ###